MichelleGri/la-boulangerie/README.md

 A ‘Customer Account’ page can be added that will enable the customers to login to their account while making purchases online.
 The ‘Click & Collect’ option can direct the customer to their personal account where they can place orders easily.
 This may be accompanied with an account card that can be used at the bakery to accumulate points and receive special offers and discounts.

+#### Gallery Page

+The gallery page can be further developed to add captions and descriptions of the images.

+#### Menu Page

+The menu page can be further developed to include images and descriptions of items on sale.

 #### Special offers / promotions / events page or feature

 A page or feature can be created that includes special offers, promotions, discounts or any events happening at the bakery.